Scenes from past FOGL work parties.

 in the habitat restoration site on the East side of the lake Saturday

 Dress for the weather!
-It will probably be rainy.
-We'll
+It may be rainy.
+We'll be attacking

-be attacking the blackberry so dress in rough clothes and shoes or boots.
+the blackberry so dress in rough clothes and shoes or boots.
+Bring work

 Questions?
 Garet Munger 206-524-4326.
 If you are pretty